wp-plugins/gwolle-gb/readme.txt

 have a real guestbook.

-Please note that this plugin has been unmaintained for some time.
-The current stable version 0.9.7 might just work allright for you.
-The only really big problem is with the combination of WordPress 3.9+, PHP 5.5 and MySQLi, which makes the plugin unusable.
-Another small problem is that reading the code makes your eyes bleed, and it needs to be rewritten.
-That work is currently underway in the 0.9.9 series in SVN, going towards a new stable version 1.0.

 Current features include:

 * Easy to use guestbook frontend with a simple form for visitors of your website.